oGabri-el/oGabri-el/README.md

-- 👋 Hi, I’m @oGabri-el, beginner at programming and computer engineering.
+- 👋 Hi, I’m @oGabri-el, beginner at programming and computer engineering, from Brazil.
 - 👀 I’m interested in technology overall
 - 🌱 I’m currently learning how to work with several basic knowledge with application development and how to work with github.
   I am also starting a degree in computer engineering.